DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-22-adding-placements.md

 Users can select one or more mentors for a placement or select ‘Not known yet’ if they do not know.

 We display mentors in a list of checkboxes.
-For each mentor in the list we show their full name.
+For each mentor on the list, we show their full name.

 The ‘Not known yet’ option is exclusive, which means if the user has selected a mentor and then selects this option, the mentor selection is cleared.